marciob/30DaysOfPM/README.md

 This repository documents my journey through the [#30DaysofPM](https://www.producthunt.com/posts/30-days-of-pm) challenge.
 Each day, I delve into different aspects of Product Management, from understanding user needs to collaborating with development teams.

-## How to Navigate

-- The entire journey is documented in a single file: [30 Days of Product Management Challenge](30_Days_of_Product_Management_Challenge.md).
-- Each day is marked with a heading, making it easy to jump to a specific day's learning and reflections.

-## Goals

-- Deepen my understanding of Product Management.
-- Share insights and learnings with others interested in the field.
-- Apply theoretical concepts to practical, real-world situations.

 ## Daily Breakdown

 ## [Day 1:](https://30daysofpm.substack.com/p/day1)